ibm-cloud-docs/hs-crypto/import-root-keys.md

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
-4. To import a key, select the **Manage keys** tab in the side menu.
+4. To import a key, select the **Key management service keys** tab in the side menu.
 5. In the **Keys** table, click **Add key** and select **Import a key**.

     Specify the key's details: